dapr/docs/daprdocs/content/en/getting-started/configure-redis.md

 ### Option 2: Creating an Azure Cache for Redis service

-> **Note**: This approach requires having an Azure Subscription.
+> **Note**: This method requires having an Azure Subscription.

 1. Open the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.Cache) to start the Azure Redis Cache creation flow.
 Log in if necessary.
 1. Fill out the necessary information
 1. Click "Create" to kickoff deployment of your Redis instance.
 1. Once your instance is created, you'll need to grab your access key.
 Navigate to "Access Keys" under "Settings" and copy your key.
-1. We  need the hostname of your Redis instance, which we can retrieve from the "Overview" in Azure.
+1. You'll need the hostname of your Redis instance, which you can retrieve from the "Overview" in Azure.
 It should look like `xxxxxx.redis.cache.windows.net:6380`.
-1. Finally, we need to add our key and our host to a `redis.yaml` file that Dapr can apply to our cluster.
+1. Finally, you'll need to add our key and our host to a `redis.yaml` file that Dapr can apply to our cluster.
 If you're running a sample, you'll add the host and key to the provided `redis.yaml`.
 If you're creating a project from the ground up, you'll create a `redis.yaml` file as specified in [Configuration](#configuration).

    As the connection to Azure is encrypted, make sure to add the following block to the `metadata` section of your `redis.yaml` file.